 - Change the direction of your ceiling fans, so they blow air downward.

-- Prepare any outdoor equipment like grills or swimming pools.
+- Prepare swimming pools, grills, and other outdoor equipment.
 You might give them a good cleaning and get them ready for use.

 - Check and clean your major appliances (refrigerator, washer, dryer, etc.).
 If they need to be repaired or replaced, it’s more comfortable to go without them for a day or two while you have good weather.